limbernie/limbernie.github.io/_drafts/2018-10-14-moonraker-1-walkthrough.md

 =====================================================
 ```

-I spent the next few hours fuzzing recursively to no avail.
+I spent the next couple of hours fuzzing recursively to no avail.
 This is crazy.
 I had to stop.
-The next thing I looked at was the actual site and finally spotted what looked like an attack surface at `/svc-inq/sales.html`.
+The next thing I looked at was the actual site and at last spotted what looked like an attack surface at `/svc-inq/sales.html`.

 ![336e19ca.png](/assets/images/posts/moonraker-1-walkthrough/336e19ca.png)